 - A completed Experiment Application.

 Certain study designs enable auto-crediting participants.
 If you have not enabled this for your study, it is your responsibility to provide participants credit within 48 hours of completing the study.
-Seventy-two hours after a session date the Sona system will automatically credit the participants, which will be followed by a scathing email from the Human Participation Committee.
+Seventy-two hours after a session date the Sona system will automatically credit the participants.
 Please try to complete this information in a timely manner.

 Students may cancel an appointment for a study up to two hours in advance without penalty.
 If students do not cancel in time and are a no-show, they may be docked credit.
-Please exercise good judgment in determining whether to deduct credits from students.
-Researchers may dock the amount of credit associated with the study up to one hour.
-Hence, there is a one hour cap on the amount of credit that may be docked.
+Individual labs may set their own policies regarding whether to dock credit for late-cancellations and no-shows, but please exercise good judgment in determining whether to deduct credits from students.
+In addition, there is a one-hour cap on the amount credit that can be docked for any single instance.

 Researchers must provide students with at least two hours notice of the cancellation of a study.
 If researchers cancel and fail to provide notification at least two hours in advance, they should provide students who show up with the amount of credit associated with the study up to one hour.
 Note that the burden of notification is on the researcher and that merely canceling within the system may not be enough.
 Researchers should consider calling students or sending an additional email to notify and possibly reschedule.